6 Strategies to tackle weight gain during menopause

 Weight gain during menopause

-Why do I gain weight during menopause?
+Why do women gain weight during menopause?

 Menopause technically means the absence of menstrual periods for one year.
 Perimenopause, which leads up to menopause, can last for years.
 In addition to uncomfortable hot flashes and other bothersome symptoms, many women report weight gain associated with menopause.
-Research shows that weight gain relates less to menopause and its associated hormone changes but more so to such factors as aging, decreased activity, and poor sleep.

 Manage weight gain during menopause with these 6 strategies